 Why does it always seem like rain comes when I’ve finally got time to spend in my garden?
-If you feel this way too, be sure to check out my list of rainy day garden activities!
+No matter, I am ALL about gardening in the rain. (: If you feel this way too, be sure to check out my list of rainy day garden activities!

 From where I see it – the rain is just a part of the experience.
 The plants love it!
 I’ve enjoyed weeding and planting in my raised beds during light rain plenty of times.

 Now I do understand that some gardening tasks do NOT mix well with rain at all.
 That’s to be expected, and we just save those for a nicer day.

 Just because it’s raining, doesn’t mean you have to give up your gardening time!
 Give some consideration to these rainy day garden activities you can do solo or with your kids.

 Rainy Day Garden Planning

 Sometimes a rainy day is just what we gardeners need to get organized.
 Time to do some rainy day garden planning!

 Here are some ideas on where to focus your attention for the rainy day garden planning:

 - Companion Planting

 - Seed Starting